PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 1. Select **Load from file** and then choose the `OMP-Hobby-ZMO.params` file you just downloaded.
 1. Reboot the vehicle.

+### Sensor Selection

+The airspeed sensor can be enabled in the [Parameters](https://docs.px4.io/main/en/advanced_config/parameters.html#finding-updating-parameters) tab.
+If the [recommended airspeed sensor](https://www.dualrc.com/parts/airspeed-sensor-sdp33) is used, SENS_EN_SDP3X needs to be enabled.

+The lidar distance sensor can also be enabled in the [Parameters](https://docs.px4.io/main/en/advanced_config/parameters.html#finding-updating-parameters) tab.
+If the [Lidar Lightware lw20-c (included in Skynode eval. kit)](../sensor/sfxx_lidar.md) is used, SENS_EN_SF1XX needs to be set to 6 (SF/LW/20c).

 ### Sensor Calibration

 First make sure to set the [correct orientation of the flight controller](../config/flight_controller_orientation.md).